-A very dark, sweet, full-bodied, slightly roasty ale that can suggest coffee-and-cream, or sweetened espresso.
+A very dark, sweet, full-bodied, slightly roasty stout that can suggest coffee-and-cream, or sweetened espresso.

 Very dark brown to black in color.
-Can be opaque (if not, it should be clear).
+Clear, if not opaque.
 Creamy tan to brown head.

-Mild roasted grain aroma, sometimes with coffee and/or chocolate notes.
+Mild roasted grain aroma, sometimes with coffee or chocolate notes.
 An impression of cream-like sweetness often exists.
 Fruitiness can be low to moderately high.
-Diacetyl low to none.
-Hop aroma low to none, with floral or earthy notes.
+Low diacetyl optional.
+Low floral or earthy hop aroma optional.

-Dark roasted grain/malt impression with coffee and/or chocolate flavors dominate the palate.
-Hop bitterness is moderate.
-Medium to high sweetness provides a counterpoint to the roasted character and hop bitterness, and lasts into the finish.
+Dark, roasted, coffee or chocolate flavors dominate the palate.
 Low to moderate fruity esters.
-Diacetyl low to none.
-The balance between dark grains/malts and sweetness can vary, from quite sweet to moderately dry and somewhat roasty.
+Moderate bitterness.
+Medium to high sweetness provides a counterpoint to the roasted character and bitterness, lasting into the finish.
+The balance between dark grains or malts and sweetness can vary, from quite sweet to moderately dry and somewhat roasty.
 Low diacetyl optional.
 Low floral or earthy hop flavor optional.

 Medium-full to full-bodied and creamy.
 Low to moderate carbonation.
 High residual sweetness from unfermented sugars enhances the full-tasting mouthfeel.

 An English style of stout developed in the early 1900s.
-Historically known as “Milk” or “Cream” stouts, legally this designation is no longer permitted in England (but is acceptable elsewhere).
-The “milk” name is derived from the use of lactose, or milk sugar, as a sweetener.
+Historically known as “Milk” or “Cream” stouts, legally this designation is no longer permitted in England but may be acceptable elsewhere.
+The “milk” name is derived from the use of the milk sugar lactose as a sweetener.
 Originally marketed as a tonic for invalids and nursing mothers.

-Much sweeter and less bitter than other stouts (except the stronger tropical stout).
+Much sweeter and less bitter-tasting than other stouts, except the stronger Tropical Stout.
 The roast character is mild, not burnt like other stouts.
-Somewhat similar in balance to oatmeal stouts, albeit with more sweetness.
+Can be similar in balance to Oatmeal Stout, albeit with more sweetness.

 20 - 40